888-497-8754 FREE ext. 709

 - Invited to attend the Library Leadership Institute at Snowbird, Utah

-Outreach, library management, information seeking, health literacy, health communication, consumer health, scientific data sharing, open science, public access, health informatics, health disparities, information privacy, research methods, copyright, and scholarly communication issues.
+Outreach, library management, information seeking, health literacy, health communication, consumer health, accessibility in libraries, scientific data sharing, open science, public access, health informatics, health disparities, information privacy, research methods, copyright, and scholarly communication issues.

 Vardell, E., & Charbonneau, D.H.
 (2020).
 Applying a Health Justice Framework to Examine Health and Social Justice in LIS Course Offerings.
 In B. St. Jean, G. Jindal, Y. Liao, & P. T. Jaeger (Eds.), Roles and Responsibilities of Libraries in Increasing Consumer Health Literacy and Reducing Health Disparities (Advances in Librarianship, Volume 47, pp. 83-100).
 London: Emerald Group Publishing Limited.